zikenn26/ATM/README.md

-# ATM
+# ATMPackage
-This Project is to make an Automated Teller Machine (ATM).
+This Project is to make an Automated Teller Machine (ATMPackage).

 The project will intake user's Account number, Password, and Required details.